colinhacks/zod/README.md

 Some other great aspects:

 - Zero dependencies
+- Plain JavaScript: works in browsers and Node.js
 - Tiny: 8kb minified + zipped
 - Immutability: methods (i.e. `.optional()` return a new instance
 - Concise, chainable interface